scalesocket/scalesocket/docs/man/cli.md

           * /api/<ROOM>/         - get room metadata
           * /api/<ROOM>/<METRIC> - get room individual metric

+      --tcp
+          Connect to child using TCP instead of stdio.
+Use PORT to bind

       --tcpports <START:END>
           Port range for TCP

           [default: 9001:9999]

-      --tcp
-          Connect to child using TCP instead of stdio.
-Use PORT to bind

   -v...
           Increase level of verbosity

-      --cmd-attach-delay <SECONDS>
-          Delay before attaching to child [default: 1 for --tcp]

   -h, --help
           Print help (see a summary with '-h')